fr-ser/grafana-sqlite-datasource/README.md

    grafana-cli --pluginUrl https://github.com/fr-ser/grafana-sqlite-datasource/releases/download/v$VERSION/frser-sqlite-datasource-$VERSION.zip plugins install frser-sqlite-datasource
    ```

-2. Restart the Grafana server.
-3. Login in with a user that has admin rights.
-This is needed to create datasources.
-4. To make sure the plugin was installed, check the list of installed datasources.
-Click the
-   Plugins item in the main menu.
-Both core datasources and installed datasources will appear.
+2. See the recommended installation above (from the restart step)

-### Installing the Plugin Manually on an Existing Grafana
+### Manual: Installing the Plugin Manually on an Existing Grafana

-If you need a version that is not released (yet) on the Grafana homepage or if the server where
-Grafana is installed has no access to the Grafana.com server, then the plugin can be downloaded
-and manually copied to the server.
+In case the grafana-cli does not work for whatever reason plugins can also be installed manually.

 1. Get the zip file from [Latest release on Github](https://github.com/fr-ser/grafana-sqlite-datasource/releases/latest)
 2. Extract the zip file into the data/plugins subdirectory for Grafana: